hauke96/wiki2book/README.md

 # Usage

-Currently only a CLI (_command line interface_) version of wiki2book exists, so nothing with a GUI.
+Currently only a CLI (_command line interface_) version of wiki2book exists, so no GUI.
 Wiki2book uses configuration files, project files and CLI arguments to be configured.
-Use the `--help` flag or the [documentation](./doc/configuration.md) for further information.
+See the [documentation](./doc/configuration.md) for further information including a list of all options or use the `--help` flag for an overview.

 ## Preliminaries

-You need the following tools and fonts when using the default configuration and styles:
+You need the following tools and fonts when using the **default** configuration:

-* ImageMagick (to have the `convert` command)
+* ImageMagick (to have the `magick` command).
 * Pandoc (when using the `pandoc` output driver).
 See notes on pandoc versions 2 and 3 below.
-* DejaVu fonts in `/usr/share/fonts/TTF/DejaVuSans*.ttf` (is used by the default style in this repo but can be replaced to any other font).

-When enabling the conversion of SVGs to PNGs or when using the math converter "internal", then wiki2book uses the tool `rsvg-convert` by default.
+* rsvg (to have the `rsvg-convert` command).
+* Only applies to Linux systems:
+  DejaVu fonts in `/usr/share/fonts/TTF/DejaVuSans*.ttf`, which are referenced in the default style.
+If these files should be embedded into the eBook, use the `font-files` config entry, which is empty by default.

-The usage of external tools can be configured, e.g. to use explicit paths to executables or to use a custom script.
+The usage of external tools can be configured, e.g. to use explicit paths to executables, to use completely different tools or to use a custom script.
 See [doc/configuration](./doc/configuration.md#configure-external-tool-calls) for further details.

 ## CLI